Alastor the Radio Demon: "That's Entertainment" (2019)

 Alastor made his first full appearance in "That's Entertainment", the Hazbin Hotel pilot episode.
 Presented as an overlord of Hell, Alastor visits the "Happy Hotel" after witnessing Charlie Morningstar's televised interview about the establishment.
 He offers his services to help run the hotel, and states that he believes redeeming sinners is an impossible task, and he is only there to watch people try and fail to redeem themselves for his own entertainment, due to boredom with his own life.
-He summons two souls under his control, Niffty and Husk, to serve as the hotel's maid and bartender, respectively.
+He summons two sinners, Niffty and Husk, to serve as the hotel's maid and bartender, respectively.
 After renovating the hotel in a musical number ("Alastor's Reprise"), Alastor uses his power to fend off an attacking Sir Pentious, before renaming the hotel the "Hazbin Hotel".